DynamoDS/DynamoPrimer/en/Appendix/A-3_packages.md

       </a>
    </tr>
    <tr>
       <td colspan="2">archi-lab is a collection of over 50+ custom packages that vastly extend Dynamo's ability to interact with Revit.
-Nodes contained in archi-lab package vary from basic list operations to advanced Analysis Visualization Framework nodes for Revit. </td>
+Nodes contained in archi-lab package vary from basic list operations to advanced Analysis Visualization Framework nodes for Revit. archi-lab is available on the package manager</td>
       <td>
          <img src="images/A-4/archilabImage.png"></img>
       </td>